Butterfly Conservation: Company limited by guarantee, registered in England (2206468)

 Cornwall Branch is now even bigger!

 We are delighted to announce further successes in our campaign to increase our membership, and so increase the work we can do for butterflies and moths in Cornwall.
 When Butterfly Conservation Head Office published the membership figures at the end of 2016, we were pleased to see that Cornwall Branch had by far the highest percentage increase of all the Branches.
 We remain one of the smaller branches but have just passed another milestone.
-We now have over 714 individual members!
+We now have over 740 individual members with 522 households!
 Please do what you can to help us continue to expand.

 Plant pots for pollinators